-Articulation agreements are in place for students transferring the Teacher Education Associate in Arts degree to Keene State College, Plymouth State University and New England College.
+Articulation agreements are in place for students transferring the Teacher Education Associate in Arts degree to Granite State College, Keene State College, Plymouth State University and New England College.
 RVCC graduates have also successfully transferred to other area colleges.
 Transfer colleges require the completion of the Praxis I tests with a qualifying score.
 Students must receive a grade of "C" or better for course transfer to be considered.

-Applicants seeking admission to the Teacher Education Program who believe they may have difficulty with a state registry and criminal records check are advised to contact the New Hampshire Department of Education (www.education.gov/standards.documents/criminal-records-check.pdf) prior to matriculation.
+Applicants seeking admission to the Teacher Education Program who believe they may have difficulty with a state registry and criminal records check are advised to contact the New Hampshire Department of Education prior to matriculation.
 Please see the full Criminal Background Check Policy in the Academic Requirements section of this catalog and the Student Handbook.

-The Teacher Education Program Outcomes, Technical/Essential Standards and other program information can be found on the College website (www.rivervalley.edu/programs_TEC.html) and in the program's handbook.
+The Teacher Education Program Outcomes, Technical/Essential Standards and other program information can be found on the College website (www.rivervalley.edu/programs-study/ teacher-education) and in the program's handbook.

 All students will use the following framework of courses: